-The mountains, canyons, rivers, streams, and springs of the Feather River are home to Maidu Indians and have special cultural value because of their long relationship with the land.
+The Feather River is home to Maidu Indians.
+The mountains, canyons, rivers, streams and springs in the proposed monument have special cultural value to the Maidu because of their long relationship with the land.
 The national monument contains numerous ceremonial and cultural sites - trails, villages, gathering sites, grinding rocks, and burial grounds.
 Traditional Knowledge of ecosystems and processes, such as fire, were disregarded by dominant culture and have led to undesirable consequences, like biodiversity loss and uncontrollable wildfires.
 Indigenous knowledge can help guide us towards a more sustainable future.

 There are many historical resources worth protecting as well.
 The California National Historical Trail crosses the proposed national monument where African American explorer Jim Beckwourth pioneered a route across the Sierra Nevada in 1850.
-The area contains numerous historical Gold Rush mining sites, ghost towns, artifacts, and trails.
+The area contains numerous historical Gold Rush mining sites and ghost towns.
+Although most of the miners' buildings have been lost over time, many of their artifacts remain, and trails they built are still used today.
 Unique voices such as Louise Amelia Clapp, a.k.a.
 Dame Shirley, are also present.
-Within the proposed national monument is the site of the first documented ski race in the Western Hemisphere at Onion Valley in the winter of 1861.
+The sport of skiing was introduced to the Americas in the northern Sierra Nevada by Norwegian miners.
+Within the national monument is the site of the first documented ski race in the Western Hemisphere at Onion Valley in the winter of 1861.